Abdul Jalil Choudhury: Political career

-In 1951, he joined the Indian National Congress Party and was an elected member of the Assam Legislative Assembly for 27 years in total.
-Initially representing the Badarpur, he served his final term in the Algapur constituency.
+In 1951, he joined the Indian National Congress and was an elected member of the Assam Legislative Assembly for 27 years in total.
+Initially representing the Badarpur constituency, he served his final term in the Algapur constituency.
 During the Bengali Language Movement of the Barak Valley in 1961, he publicly advocated for the movement, considering it to be an obligation for all Bengalis.

 Personal life

 Choudhury divorced his wife as she was not willing to migrate with him to Assam after the Partition of India in 1947.